adityapakki/adityapakki.github.io/README.md

 ### Aditya Pakki

-Welcome to the home page of Aditya, this is work in progress at the moment.
+This is work in progress at the moment.